Suella Braverman making plans to deport migrants to Rwanda by summer

 Asked if the migration deal affected Britain’s ability to criticise the country on other issues, such as human rights, Ms Braverman said there was a “gross misperception about Rwanda in the UK“ and that it was a “forward-looking dynamic economy” and a safe country.

-Rwanda government spokeswoman Yolande Makolo told reporters she did not “consider living in Rwanda as punishment” – adding that the African nation signed up to the agreement for “the right reasons”.
+Rwanda government spokesperson Yolande Makolo told reporters she did not “consider living in Rwanda as punishment” – adding that the African nation signed up to the agreement for “the right reasons”.

 She said: “We are going to be ready to absorb the thousands that will come from the UK along the life of this partnership.
+We’re determined to make this a success.”

-The home secretary is due to meet president Paul Kagame to discuss the deal, after meeting her Rwandan counterpart Vincent Biruta on Saturday.
+The home secretary is due to meet President Paul Kagame to discuss the deal, after meeting her Rwandan counterpart Vincent Biruta on Saturday.

 Legal challenges are expected against the government’s bill and practical questions are mounting over where people can be sent when the only deals struck have been with Albania and Rwanda.

-Ms Braverman said the Home Office believes Rwanda has the capacity needed but “we are always in constructive dialogue with many nations around the world.”
+Ms Braverman said the Home Office believes Rwanda has the capacity needed but “we are always in constructive dialogue with many nations around the world”.

-Responding to criticism, she said: “Our scheme complies with international law it complies with the European Convention on Human Rights (ECHR) and complies with the Refugee Convention.”
-But she said repeated a threat to take Britain out of the ECHR if necessary.
+Responding to criticism, she said: “Our scheme complies with international law, it complies with the European Convention on Human Rights (ECHR) and complies with the Refugee Convention.”
+But she repeated a threat to take Britain out of the ECHR if necessary.

 The visit came as 209 people were confirmed to have crossed the Channel in small boats on Friday, after five days of no reported crossings.